Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 #### 3. Using global defines for debugging

-I used separate global defines to conditionally run the test code, and to increase the sleep time between print statements.
+I used separate global defines to conditionally run my test code, and to increase the sleep time between print statements.
 This allowed me to observe the droplets more closely when testing my algorithm.

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/shannon3335/recursive-digital-rain-cpp/main/docs/assets/global-defines-testing.png" width=600>